Jo Allen BSc MBACP (Accred) Integrative Counsellor & Psychotherapist

 I work in private practise in Spondon, offering safe and professional support to individuals over 18 years of age.
 I offer short term counselling and long term psychotherapy depending on your needs.
 I work weekdays 10am-7pm, please get in touch to discuss availability of sessions.

 Please see below for the issues that I can help with.
-Although I work with common issues such as anxiety, stress and relationship problems, I hold a special interest in working with clients who have chronic illnesses such as CFS/ME and Fibromyalgia, and chronic pain.
+Although I work with a variety of common issues such as anxiety and depression, stress and relationship problems, I hold a special interest in working with clients who have chronic illnesses such as CFS/ME and Fibromyalgia, and chronic pain.
 I also explore Adverse Childhood Experiences (ACEs), processing traumatic memories, and exploring how they impact our physical and emotional wellbeing as adults.

 I am currently able to offer counselling via Zoom or telephone.
 Please get in touch for more information.